asomani91/03.10.21---ECommerceBackEnd/README.md

 FUNCTIONALITY

 Open your command line terminal and enter "npm start"; this shows that the app is listening on port 3001.
+This then allows you to view all your GET, POST, PUT & DELETE options in Insomnia.